 Stormwater Services encourages neighbors to discuss and discourage putting trash, wash water, grease, or other pollution into storm drains.
 Anything that goes into storm drains does not get treated and, in this watershed, eventually washes into Northeast Creek.
 Residents can also call the Stormwater Hotline (919-560-SWIM) to report water pollution.

 The health and cleanliness of the watershed is reported in Durham’s annual State of Our Streams Report.
 In years when staff is able to take a wide variety of tests, the watershed is also given a score.
-Northeast Creek was last given a score of 69 in 2020.
+Northeast Creek was last given a score of 67 in 2022.
 This compares to a "D" letter grade.
-This is up from 68 in 2018.
+This is down from 69 in 2020.
 This grade was given because of:

 Dog Waste Stations